WPaxos: Wide Area Network Flexible Consensus: Concluding Remarks

 \section{Concluding Remarks}

-WPaxos achieves fast wide-area coordination by dynamically partitioning the objects across multiple leaders that are deployed strategically using flexible quorums.
-Such partitioning and emphasis on local operations allow our protocol to significantly outperform other WAN Paxos solutions, while maintaining the same consistency guarantees.
+WPaxos achieves fast wide-area coordination by dynamically partitioning the objects across multiple leaders that are strategically deployed using flexible quorums.
+Such partitioning and emphasis on local operations allow our protocol to significantly outperform other WAN Paxos solutions.
 Since the object stealing is an integrated part of phase-1 of Paxos, WPaxos remains simple as a pure Paxos flavor and obviates the need for another service/protocol for relocating objects to zones.
 Since the base WPaxos protocol guarantees safety to concurrency, asynchrony, and faults, the performance can be tuned orthogonally and aggressively.
-In future work, we will investigate smarter object stealing that can proactively move objects to zones with high demand.
+In future work, we will investigate smart object stealing policies that can proactively move objects to zones with high demand.
 We will also investigate implementing transactions more efficiently leveraging WPaxos optimizations.